Michelle Ryan

-Michelle Claire Ryan (born 22 April 1984) is an English actress.
-She played Zoe Slater on the BBC soap opera EastEnders (2000–2005).
+Michelle Claire Ryan (born 22 April 1984) is an English actress, best known for portraying the role of Zoe Slater in the BBC soap opera EastEnders (2000–2005, 2025–present).
 In 2007, she starred in the short-lived American television series Bionic Woman.
-She appeared as the evil sorceress Nimueh in the 2008 BBC fantasy series Merlin and as Lady Christina de Souza in the 2009 Doctor Who episode "Planet of the Dead".
+She appeared as the evil sorceress Nimueh in the 2008 BBC fantasy series Merlin and as Lady Christina de Souza in the 2009 Doctor Who episode "Planet of the Dead", a role she later reprised in various audio dramas between 2017 and 2023, including her own spin-off in 2017 and 2021.

+Early life and education

+Michelle Claire Ryan was born on 22 April 1984 in Enfield, London.
+She attended Chace Community School, and belonged to a local theatre company from the age of 10.

 Career

-2000–2006: EastEnders and Cashback
+2000–2006: EastEnders and other work

-A member of a local theatre group since she was 10, she was picked for her role in EastEnders when she was 16 and first appeared on the show in September 2000.
-She left the series in June 2005.
+Ryan was chosen for the role of Zoe Slater in the BBC soap opera EastEnders when she was 16, making her first appearance in the soap alongside the Slater family in September 2000.
+Her character's key storylines in the soap included discovering Kat Slater (Jessie Wallace) was her mother and not her sister, as well as being involved in the cover up of the murder of Den Watts (Leslie Grantham).
+She left the series in June 2005, to further her career.

-Ryan was given her first acting role playing Sheylla Grands in the series TV show Chosen Ones in the first season and Zoe Slater in the BBC soap EastEnders.

-During summer 2005, Ryan appeared in a run of Who's the Daddy? at the King's Head Theatre.
+Following her departure from EastEnders, Ryan appeared in a run of Who's the Daddy? at the King's Head Theatre.
 The play, by Toby Young and Lloyd Evans, is based on the David Blunkett paternity case.

-Ryan had a small role in an episode of Agatha Christie's Marple which screened in February 2006, and also appeared in a small independent film the same year, Cashback.
+She had a small role in an episode of Agatha Christie's Marple which screened in February 2006, and also appeared in a small independent film the same year, Cashback.